 Have some salted boondi at home?

-Use it as garnish along with a spoonful of natural honey.
+Use it as a garnish along with a spoonful of natural honey.
 And you’ll have a completely new and innovative dish in front of you.

 The crunchy texture and saltiness of boondis take the basic kheer to a whole new level with this trick.
 So, it’s definitely a must-try variation, if you’re bored with traditional preparation!